Carmichael kicks off Globes, plunging straight into scandal

 Under mounting pressure, the HFPA pledged to reform, diversified its membership and changed some of the ways it operates.
 It now has 96 members, including six Black members, along with 103 nonmember voters.
 Billionaire Todd Boehly purchased the Globes through his Eldridge Industries, and has begun turning the nonprofit group into a for-profit company.

 Reaction to the Globe nominations last month was muted, with few stars publicly celebrating.
-But only one nominee has stated emphatically that he will not attend: Brendan Fraser.
+One nominee stated clearly that he would not attend: Brendan Fraser.
 Though nominated for best actor for his performance in "The Whale," Fraser said he would not participate in the Globes.
 In 2018, Fraser said he was groped in 2003 by longtime Hollywood Foreign Press Association member Philip Berk.
 Berk, who is no longer an HFPA member, denied it.

 As it has for most award shows, viewership to the Globes telecast has cratered.
 After the 2020 awards were watched by 18.4 million, the 2021 edition managed just 6.9 million, according to Nielsen.
 Still, the Globes remain a valuable marketing tool for awards contenders, propping up ads for films in the long stretch between the holidays and the Oscars, which air March 12.
 Some of this season's top contenders, including Steven Spielberg's “The Fabelmans" and Todd Fields' “Tár," have struggled to attract large audiences.

-Martin McDonagh’s feuding friends tale “The Banshees of Inisherin” came in with a leading eight nominations, including nods for actors Colin Farrell, Brendan Gleeson, Kerry Condon and Barry Keoghan.
-Daniel Kwan and Daniel Scheinert’s existential action comedy “Everything Everywhere all at Once” is up for six awards, including nods for Michelle Yeoh, Quan and Jamie Lee Curtis, who lost to Bassett.

-Several of the past year's biggest box-office hits are also in the mix.
+Several of the past year's biggest box-office hits were in the mix, though.
 Along with "Top Gun: Maverick," "Tár" and "The Fabelmans," the nominees for best picture, drama, include James Cameron's "Avatar: The Way of Water" and Baz Luhrmann's "Elvis."

-On the TV side, the public school sitcom “Abbott Elementary” leads with five nominations, including a nod for Quinta Brunson's lead performance.
-“The White Lotus,” “Dahmer,” “The Crown,” “Pam & Tommy” and “Only Murders in the Building” all scored four nominations each.

 For more coverage of Hollywood's awards season, visit https://apnews.com/hub/awards-season